Sheikh Hasina: Second term (2009–2014)

 Hasina removed Awami League central committee members who supported reforms forced by the previous caretaker government.
 She had to confront a major national crisis in the form of the 2009 Bangladesh Rifles revolt over a pay dispute, which resulted in 56 deaths, including Bangladesh Army officers.
-Hasina was widely praised domestically and internationally for her handling of the mutiny, however some criticised her for not ordering an armed raid of the BDR Rifles compound.
-The Daily Star commended "her sagacious handling of the situation which resulted in the prevention of a further bloodbath".In 2011, the parliament removed the law that required non-party caretaker government hold elections.
+Hasina was blamed by the army officers due to her refusal to intervene against the revolt.
+However, In 2009, a recording emerged of Hasina's private meeting with army officers, who expressed their anger with how she had not reacted more decisively in the revolt's early stages, by ordering an armed raid of the BDR Rifles compound; they believed that her efforts to appease the revolt's leaders delayed needed action which led to more deaths.
+In a 2011 The Daily Star editorial, she was commended for "her sagacious handling of the situation which resulted in the prevention of a further bloodbath".
+In 2011, the parliament removed the law that required non-party caretaker government hold elections.
 In 2012, she maintained a hard-line stance and refused to allow entry to Rohingya refugees fleeing Myanmar during the 2012 Rakhine State riots.

 On 27 June 2013, a case against Hasina and 24 other Bangladeshi Ministers and security personnel was lodged at the International Criminal Court (ICC) for the alleged violation of human rights.
 She has been "credited internationally" for the achievement of some of the United Nations Millennium Development Goals.
 In 2012 a coup attempt against her by mid-ranking army officers was stopped, with the Bangladesh Army being tipped off by an Indian intelligence agency.
 The Bangladesh Army described the army officers involved as being Islamist extremists.

 In 2012, she had a falling out with Muhammad Yunus, Nobel laureate and founder of Grameen Bank, following a Norwegian documentary that was critical of Yunus's transferring of money from Grameen Bank to an affiliate organisation.
 Yunus transferred the money back after the documentary aired but it increased scrutiny of the bank by the government and media in Bangladesh.
 Yunus lost control of his bank following a court verdict.
 He criticised Hasina and other Bangladeshi politicians.
 She responded by saying she did not understand why Yunus blamed her when it was a court verdict that removed him from Grameen Bank.